After You Apply

 You can check the status of your application at any time by logging into Slate for Grad Admissions.

 Your Slate application status page gives you tools to review a checklist of your application requirements, pay any outstanding application fee, manage details for any outstanding recommendations, update your address or email information, and upload additional documents.
 When a final decision has been made, there will be a link on your application status page to view the updated status.

 As soon as we receive your application materials and application fee, your application is available to the graduate faculty in your desired program of study for their consideration.
 Each program’s admissions committee has its own timeline for reviewing applications.
 Contact the academic department directly if you have questions or concerns about the review timeline.

 The graduate program will make a decision on your application and then it will pass to the Graduate School.
-The Graduate School will notify you that the status of your application has changed.
 If the graduate program recommends you for admission, the Graduate School will review your application to ensure that your application meets the Graduate School’s minimum requirements.
-Regardless of the graduate programs' decisions, applicants are not admitted until they receive an offer of admission from the Graduate School.
+You will receive notification when the Graduate School finalizes a decision.
+Regardless of the graduate programs' decisions, applicants are not admitted until they receive formal admission from the Graduate School.